kevinboosten/kevinboosten.github.io/_posts/2021-02-11-how-i-use-an-openapi-spec-in-my-angular-projects.md

 ### Generate Angular Services

 We're going to generate our Angular code with the CLI of [openapi-generator](https://github.com/OpenAPITools/openapi-generator-cli).
-We can install this via npm as devDependency:
+We can install this via npm as devDependency.

 ```bash
   npm i @openapitools/openapi-generator-cli -D